 - Develop ideas for software solutions that solve their needs.

 Modern hackathons usually start online and end in real-life events.
 Hence, the term “O2O” or online to offline hackathons.
-Essentially this model is applicable in any business, sector, and problem.
+Essentially this model is applicable to any business, sector, and problem.

 The first steps are easy: